 The authors would also like to thank our students for making project management come alive with their participation and sharing of their experiences in fields ranging from capital projects to consumer products to software.
 Each application area has its own unique context, challenges, and opportunities, and allowed us to explore how theory and practice interact and complement one another.

-Most of all we acknowledge the exceptional work by Ann Shaffer in developing this text.
+Finally we acknowledge the exceptional work by Ann Shaffer in developing this text.
 Ann worked with Jeff, Wayne, John, and all the contributors and reviewers to develop, refine, review, and finalize each of the lessons in this text.
-Ann’s fresh insights and big-picture perspectives, which extended far beyond engineering, contributed valuably to the breadth, language, and format of the finished text.
-Jeff, Wayne, and John greatly appreciate the talent, passion, commitment, and collegial attitude that Ann brought to this project.
+Her fresh insights and big-picture perspectives, which extended far beyond engineering, contributed valuably to the breadth, language, and format of the finished text.
+We greatly appreciate the talent, passion, commitment, and collegial attitude that Ann brought to this project.